Church school

 Froxfield CE School as a Church School

-Founded as a Church School
+Founded – and flourishing – as a Church School

-At Froxfield we are proud to be a Church of England primary school – that is how we were founded nearly 150 years ago, and being a church school is very much part of our DNA, impacting every aspect of life in our school community.
+At Froxfield we are proud to be a Church of England primary school – that is how we were founded 150 years ago, and being a church school is still very much part of our DNA, impacting every aspect of life in our school community.

 C of E church schools have always been for all children in the community which they serve – they are not exclusive, selective or doctrinaire.
 Their responsibility is to provide the best education possible for children of all faiths and none.
 Froxfield School’s founding Trust Deed puts it in these terms: the School must “serve its community by providing education of the highest quality within the context of Christian belief and practice”.
 The School must “encourage an understanding of the meaning and significance of faith and promote Christian values through the experience it offers all its pupils”.